louispaulet/generative_website/README.md

 # Generative Website 🌐

 Generative Website is an innovative project that leverages OpenAI's ChatGPT to dynamically generate HTML pages based on user input.
-With a sleek interface built with Bootstrap, users can request a variety of page styles and themes.
+It now includes a small Vite + React frontend located in `vite-frontend/` which communicates with the Flask backend.
+Users can request a variety of page styles and themes directly from the browser.

 ## Features 🚀